jadc/notes/bio/2035ib/unit0/index.md

 #### Controlled Variables
 The controlled variables are anything that **must be kept the same** within **both the experimental and control groups**.
 Otherwise they could **interfere the cause-and-effect relationship** you are investigating by causing more than one manipulation, which you should not do.
 Do not mix this up with the control group; that is more of a baseline you set up.
+You should state **3-5 controlled variables**.

 ### Materials
 Record in point form all **appropriate substances and equipment** that will be used during the experiment.
 Include **sizes and quantities** of materials.